 Aaron Fay, MD, FACS

-Dr. Fay became interested in the field of vascular lesions of the orbit, and working closely with Dr. Waner, solved many of the problems that these children faced.
+Dr. Fay became interested in the field of vascular lesions of the orbit, and working closely with Dr. Waner, solved many of the orbital problems that these children faced.
 He has become an international authority in this field and has accumulated a wide range of experience.
 Dr. Fay’s research interest and clinical expertise lie in the study and treatment of periocular vascular anomalies.
-Dr. Fay is widely published and has authored approximately 90 papers.
+Dr. Fay is widely published and has authored over 100 scientific papers.
 He has written numerous textbook chapters on orbital vascular malformations and has edited the definitive text on Orbital surgery.
 He is a founding member of the Massachusetts General Hospital Hemangioma and Vascular Malformations Clinic.
 He was awarded 2007 Physician of the Year by the Vascular Birthmark Foundation.
 Current research is focused on the immunohistopathology of orbital vascular lesions, and early interventions for lymphatic malformations and hemangiomas.